MusesProject/MusesServer/README.md

 ## Documentation

 There is a [separate repo](https://github.com/MusesProject/Muses-Developer-Guide) for the developer guide.
 You can download a PDF from the [releases section](https://github.com/MusesProject/Muses-Developer-Guide/releases) or build your own.

+## Build

+You will have to build [Muses common](https://github.com/MusesProject/MusesCommon) module first.